MalachiteN/sksctl/README.md

 # Description

-This project is a tool automatically exploits the **public** APIs of SKS's Smart Multi-service Gateway (widely used in schools' public wireless network).
+This project is a tool automatically exploits the **public** APIs of SKS's Smart Multi-service Gateway (widely used in schools' public wireless network, for example in [this list](http://www.skspruce.com.cn/news/10/) ).

 Depending on what API it sends HTTP requests to, it can do many things, including: